 The Kansas City Mavericks are in their ninth season as a professional hockey franchise serving the greater Kansas City metro.
 The 2017-18 season will be the team's first as the Kansas City Mavericks and the first as the official ECHL affiliate of the NHL's Calgary Flames and AHL's Stockton Heat.

-In the 2015-16 season the Mavericks made a historic run winning the Brabham Cup leading the ECHL with 52 regular season wins before losing in the second round to the eventual league champion Allen Americans.
+In the 2015-16 season, the Mavericks made a historic run en route to winning the Brabham Cup after leading the ECHL with 52 regular season wins before losing in the second round to the eventual Kelly Cup champion Allen Americans.
 The achievement came in the team's second season in the ECHL.

 The Mavs made the playoffs appearances in six of their first seven seasons, with additional accolades including the 2014 Bud Poile Governor’s Cup with 44 regular season wins.
-As part of the ECHL, the Mavericks compete in the "Mountain Division" of the ECHL for a spot in the Kelly Cup Playoffs.
+As part of the ECHL, the Mavericks compete in the Central Division and Western Conference of the ECHL for a spot in the Kelly Cup Playoffs.

 The Mavericks are proud to be Kansas City's only professional hockey team and are dedicated to furthering the values and skill-level of hockey players and fans throughout the metro area.